4d/docs/docs/WebServer/http-request-handler.md

 :::note

-You must restart the server so that modifications made in this file are taken into account.
+You must restart the Web server so that modifications made in this file are taken into account.

 :::